Danncode10/Work1/Docs/DannFramework_docs/Phase 1: Project Planning & Problem Definition.md

 - **How often does the problem occur?**

-    This problem occurs primarily among health-conscious individuals and people who want ready-made or guided meal plans.
+    This problem occurs among health-conscious individuals seeking reliable, research-backed information about natural ingredients.

 - **Why is this problem worth solving?**

-    To promote natural health alternatives and help users connect with nearby doctors available for nutrition consultation.
+    To promote natural health alternatives through trustworthy, SEO-optimized content that emphasizes benefits, nutrition facts, risks, and scientific references.

 - **What happens if this problem remains unsolved?**

-    Users may consume foods that are not suitable for their health and struggle to decide what healthy meals to prepare.
+    Users may rely on unverified sources, leading to confusion about healthy food choices and potential health risks from misinformation.

 ---

 ### **Suggested Answer Guide**

 > “Users struggle to find legitimate information about natural health because reliable sources are often scattered or unclear.
-This leads to confusion about healthy food choices and difficulty in planning meals, resulting in unhealthy habits and wasted time.”
+This leads to confusion about healthy food choices and potential health risks from misinformation.”
 >

 ---